A swarm of replicated state machines

 Fetching states incrementally

-1. The replica receives advertisements for checkpoint artifacts from other peers and picks the peers that advertize the state with the hash H.
+1. The replica receives advertisements for checkpoint artifacts from other peers and picks the peers that advertise the state with the hash H.

 2. The replica fetches the manifest of checkpoint 100 from one of the peers and validates that the manifest hash is indeed H.